hartwigmedical/hmftools/cuppa/README.md

 ## Reference Data
 Cuppa can be used to produce reference data files itself - see instructions below.

-Otherwise they can be obtained from the HMF Resources page  [HMFTools-Resources](https://resources.hartwigmedicalfoundation.nl/).
+Otherwise they can be obtained from the HMF Resources page: [HMFTools-Resources](https://resources.hartwigmedicalfoundation.nl/).

 Cuppa will attempt to load these files from a reference directory supplied in its command-line arguments.
 The files are: